-Animal Group Implantation Site Terrestrial Mammals Subcutaneously in the loose skin between the scapula (shoulder blades) left or center.
+Animal Group Implantation Site Terrestrial Mammals Subcutaneously in the loose skin between the scapulae (shoulder blades) left or centre.
 Marine Mammals Subcutaneously in the rump, into the clipped area, parallel to the spine and close to the tail to minimize the effect of gravitation (Goldsworthy et al., 2019).
 Birds >5.5 kg adult weight and/or long-legged: subcutaneously at the base of the neck <5.5 kg adult weight: intramuscularly in the left pectoral muscle (Whitfield et al., 2015; WSAVA, 2022).
-Biras Small passerine birds (<25 g), attachment to leg bands (Schroeder et al.,2011) or subcutaneous implantation between scapulae (Nicolaus et al., 2008; Oswald et al., 2018).
-Subcutaneously in the inguinal region (i.e., on the side of the body just in front of the hind leg) (K. Payne, pers. comm., 2009).
-Lizards >12.5 cm snout to vent length - subcutaneously in the left inguinal region. <12.5 cm snout to vent length - intracoelomic (WSAVA, 2022).
+By convention, tags are generally inserted in the left side.
+Small passerine birds (<25 g), attachment to leg bands (Schroeder et al., 2011) or subcutaneous implantation between scapulae (Nicolaus et al., 2008; Oswald et al., 2018).
+Lizards Subcutaneously in the inguinal region (i.e., on the side of the body just in front of the hind leg) (K. Payne, pers. comm., 2009).
+By convention, tags are generally inserted in the left side. >12.5 cm snout to vent length - subcutaneously in the left inguinal region. <12.5 cm snout to vent length - intracoelomic (WSAVA, 2022).
 Snakes Between the scales subcutaneously lateral and cranial to the cloaca (i.e., on the side of the snake just in front of the cloaca) (K. Payne, pers. comm., 2009).
+By convention, tags are generally inserted in the left side.
 Amphibians Subcutaneously posterior lymph space between the hind legs (Ireland et al., 2003; WSAVA, 2022).
+By convention, tags are generally inserted in the left side.
 Freshwater turtles and tortoise Subcutaneously above the tail in a skin fold between the tail and the shell (G. Kuchling, pers. comm., 2015) or in skin fold in front of L hindlimb.
-Marine turtles Intramuscularly in the left shoulder muscle, by measuring 2-3 finger widths below the carapace in the right half of the center section between the neck and flipper (Foley et al., 2021)
+By convention, tags are generally inserted in the left side.
+Marine turtles Intramuscularly in the left shoulder muscle, by measuring 2-3 finger widths below the carapace in the right half of the center section between the neck and flipper (Foley et al., 2021; SOP Marking of marine turtles using flipper and passive implant transponder (PIT) tags).

-- (f) Once the animal is securely restrained, swab the implant site with topical antiseptic (e.g., Betadine®), part the fur/feathers/scales to expose the skin at the insertion site.
+- (f) Once the animal is securely restrained, part the fur/feathers/scales to expose the skin at the insertion site and then swab the implant site with topical antiseptic (e.g., Medi-Swab®, Betadine® or ethanol).
 The point of insertion should be 2 cm behind where the transponder will be.
 If an antiseptic swab is not effective at clearing the injection site, hair may be carefully cut away.
 This may also aid in relocating the injection site should an animal move or flinch between the removal of the syringe and gluing of the site. - (g) Remove the plastic shield from the needle. - (h) Once ready to insert the PIT tag, tent any loose skin between three fingers, allowing space for entry of the needle. - (i) Firmly insert the needle at the base of the tented skin, on a trajectory that is horizontal to the animal's body to ensure it does not enter critical organs if the animal moves and the needle goes further than intended.
 It is usually when the needle initially breaks the skin that the animal is most likely to move or jump, and when there is most risk.
-It is essential that the handling technique ensures that the hand holding the needle, and the animal, move together if this occurs (i.e., hand holding the needle should have some contact with the animal to feel for the movement and react accordingly) to prevent the needle going somewhere it shouldn't.
-Pause to allow the animal to relax if it has tensed up, then continue, stopping when the notch in the needle reaches the point of entry into the skin.
+It is essential that the handling technique ensures that the hand holding the needle, and the animal, move together if this occurs (i.e., hand holding the needle should have some contact with the animal to feel for the movement and react accordingly) to prevent the needle going somewhere it should not.
+Pause to allow the animal to relax if it has tensed up, then continue, stopping when at least 15mm of the needle has been inserted.